xencon/csr/dev/ist/README.md

 # Istio Application Platform

-Unit tests for the istio applicatiom platform.
+Unit tests for Istio service mesh.

-These tests call the kubectl api and traverse the jsonpath for the value of the configuration item.
-That value is tested against the corresponding value in the asserts.var file.
+These tests call the Istio api.
+The retrived value is tested against the corresponding value in the asserts.var file.